awsdocs/aws-snowball-developer-guide/doc_source/BestPractices.md

 + For more information about improving performance of your AWS Snowball Edge device, see [Performance](#performance)\.

 **Resource Management**
 + The 10 free days for performing your on\-premises data transfer start the day after the AWS Snowball Edge device arrives at your data center\.
+This applies to all Snowball types\.
 + The **Job created** status is the only status in which you can cancel a job\.
 When a job changes to a different status, it can’t be canceled\.
 This functionality is also true for clusters\.
 + For import jobs, don't delete your local copies of the transferred data until the import into Amazon S3 is successful at the end of the process\.
 As part of your process, be sure to verify the results of the data transfer\.